Rocky Point Academy

 Age

-This program is suitable for anyone 8 or older who is willing and wanting to create meaningful, lasting changes in their life.
+This program is suitable for anyone aged 8 and older who is willing and committed to making meaningful, lasting changes.

 Length of Program

-Approximately 30 hours, typically given over the course of 5 consecutive days, plus up to 6 hours of follow-up consultation included without extra charge.
+Approximately 60 hours, usually conducted over 10 consecutive weekdays, with up to 6 hours of follow-up consultation included.

 Outcome

-At the end of a program, clients can expect to have tools and skills that enable them to initiate, plan and organize, set goals, solve problems, pay attention, remember things, regulate emotions, sustain effort, and monitor behavior.
-These underlying skills facilitate success in school, work, and life.
+Upon completing the program, clients will gain tools and skills to help them initiate, plan, organize, set goals, solve problems, maintain focus, remember information, regulate emotions, sustain effort, and monitor behavior.
+These foundational skills support success in school, work, and life.

 Develops